HarringayMakerSpace/voice-controlled-switch/README.md

 Once you've had a Google Home or Alexa for a while you realise voice control is the future, but don't you just hate the way these current products have to send your voice off over the Internet to their big brother servers just to switch your local lights on, not to mention the annoying way they always give the unnecessary verbal confirmation - "Alright, switching off the bedroom light" - which you can already see perfectly well by the light having just gone off.

-This shows you how to make your own voice controlled switch that avoids these problems, works well, and costs less than £20.
+This shows you how to make your own voice controlled switch that avoids these problems, works well and all offline so no Internet is needed, and it costs less than £20.
 It uses a Raspberry Pi Zero so is small and descrete, along with open source software based on Tensorflow machine learning.

 ## Marvin and Sheila